somethingsimade/CurrentAngleV2/README.md

 settings["Hide HumanoidRootPart"] = false --[[ Enabled by default. when enabled, your chat bubble or name tag will not appear above your character, but you will have your character immortal in the Fencing arena.
 ]]
+settings["Hide HumanoidRootPart"] = false --[[ Enabled by default. when enabled, your chat bubble or name tag will not appear above your character, but you will have your character immortal in the Fencing arena.
+]]
+settings["PermaDeath fake character"] = true --[[When enabled, when you die when the reanimate is on, you wont respawn.
+If you want respawn, set it to false
+]]

 settings["Names to exclude from transparency"] = {
     --[[ example: